 4. What to Add to Your Barcelona Itinerary

 Park Güell is definitely one of Barcelona’s essential cultural attractions.
 But there is so much more spellbinding architecture to see in the city.
 If the park piqued your interest in the fantastical buildings of Antoni Gaudí, you absolutely cannot leave the city without seeing his pièce de résistance, the mind-blowing Sagrada Familia.

 Widely considered Gaudí’s masterpiece, construction on this huge basilica began in 1882 and is scheduled to finish in 2026, one hundred years after his death.
 Every square foot of this towering temple is decorated with intricate spiritual and naturalistic art.
 It is the abiding symbol of Barcelona and with very good reason.
 Best.
 Church.
 Ever!

 For something slightly less bombastic, but equally quirky and quintessentially Gaudí, stop by some of his imaginative city residences, like Casa Batlló, Casa Milà (La Pedrera), or the first house he ever designed, Casa Vicens.
 Each one of these incredible dwellings is unique, but each also displays Gaudí’s limitless imagination and playful creativity.

-If you’re all Gaudí’d out, there’s plenty of other magical activities and attractions around Barcelona to keep you double-taking, from amazing art museums and galleries to world-class aquariums and zoos, cable-car rides high over the city, the home of one of the world’s best football teams, tours to the jaw-dropping natural splendour of Montserrat, flamenco shows, and plenty of pretty districts to wander around, chill on a terrace with tapas and a cold drink.
+If you’re all Gaudí’d out after visiting Park Güell there are plenty of other magical activities and attractions around Barcelona to keep you double-taking, from amazing art museums and galleries to world-class aquariums and zoos, cable-car rides high over the city, the home of one of the world’s best football teams, tours to the jaw-dropping natural splendor of Montserrat, flamenco shows, and plenty of pretty districts to wander around, chill on a terrace with tapas and a cold drink.
 Salutacions!